Cast

 Sound

-Every time the group makes a quick getaway, a chorus of Banjo music, a song called “foggy mountain breakdown” begins to play.
-The music is quick and light- hearted, and even when the plot has been dramatic, the folksy music makes the scene feel more humours and comic.
+Every time the group makes a quick getaway, a chorus of Banjo music, a Bluegrass song called “foggy mountain breakdown” begins to play that evokes time from the Great Depression.
+The music is quick and light- hearted, and even when the plot has been dramatic, the folksy music makes the scene feel more humours, comic and upbeat.
 This recurring motif suggests to the audience that to Bonnie and Clyde and their components, crime is all a mater of fun and games. .
 A score is used when Bonnie and Clyde are driving away from their first robbery.
 The music is a fast – paced tune played by Banjo.
+However the lack of music during the actual Robbery scenes lends them a sense of realism.

 Aesthetics